Dear Class of 2025,

 Prior to your arrival, we will provide you with information about Orientation and access to resources and materials available.
 Over the next few weeks, you will receive email communication from OMSE, including the Medical Student Services and Curriculum teams.
 Please be aware that email is the official means of communication for the Larner College of Medicine and students are expected to check their e-mail accounts daily.
 Please see the University of Vermont Larner College of Medicine Medical Student Handbook Policy 940.00 Official Communication for additional details.

 Medical school begins with Orientation, which is a course with a Pass/Fail grade.
 Attendance is required except where indicated as optional in your Vermont Integrated Curriculum (VIC) Calendar.
 Attire is business casual except where otherwise indicated.
 You will be interfacing with many members of the Larner College of Medicine, University of Vermont Medical Center, and Burlington communities throughout the week and professional actions and attire are expected.
 The attached documents provide answers to questions related to your arrival on campus and the format of classes for the fall.
 We will be sending more information in the weeks ahead.

 We are eagerly anticipating your arrival on campus.
 I had a wonderful experience here, and my hope is that each and every one of you does as well.
-If there is anything we can do to assist you please do not hesitate to contact us at StudentCOMServices@med.uvm.edu.
-See
+If there is anything we can do to assist you, please do not hesitate to contact us at StudentCOMServices@med.uvm.edu.
+See you soon!

 Christa Zehle, M.D.